 Special rideshare insurance may be another unexpected cost because not all personal car insurance companies will cover you if something happens while you’re on the clock with Uber.
 You’ll want to call your car insurance company and see what their coverage is.

 Taxes are another expense most people don’t think about.
-Working for Uber means you’re an independent contractor and responsible for your own taxes.
+Driving with Uber means you’re an independent contractor and responsible for your own taxes.
 Tax experts recommend saving 30% of your pay for taxes.

 So, that’s insurance, tax, gas, and maintenance.
 Some drivers call these operational costs.
 They are, but they also decrease what you bring in at the end of the day.